Tillman Water Reclamation Plant

+Operation

-The facility treats and reclaims wastewater, removing it from the sewer system and reducing the need for large sewer pipes downstream from the plant.
-The treated water is discharged to the lake in the adjacent Balboa Park, and then flows into the Los Angeles River where it comprises the majority of the flow.
+The facility treats and reclaims wastewater by removing it from the sewer system and reducing the need for large sewer pipes downstream from the plant.
+The treated water is discharged to the lake in the adjacent Balboa Park and then flows into the Los Angeles River, where it comprises the majority of the flow.
 The plant began operation in 1985 and processes 80 e6USgal of waste a day, producing 26 e6USgal of recycled water.
 It is named after Donald C. Tillman, the city engineer from 1972 to 1980.

+A project to expand the plant's wastewater treatment capacity by building new facilities is expected to begin in late 2024.
+The 740-million dollar project is expected to increase the facility's ability to purify wastewater by about 20 millions gallons per day, enough to supply an estimated 250,000 people per day with drinking water.
+The new facilities are expected to start service in 2027.
+The purified water from the facility is planned to be pumped to the nearby Hansen Spreading Grounds to replenish groundwater supplies, then it will be pumped, re-tested and delivered to local taps.
+This would mark the first time Los Angeles uses treated, recycled waste water as drinking water.
+The city currently imports 90% of its water from regional sources, and pumps its treated wastewater into the Los Angeles River.
+The new facilities are part of the larger Pure Water Los Angeles project to recycle 100% of the city's wastewater by 2035.